 I wish to reframe my failure.

 My short happenings will hence be an example of commensalism, where I as an artist will be in a relation in which I will benefit from the other without either harming or benefiting the latter.
-Respectfully, newer disturbing the work that already is there, only interacting with not my audience.
+Respectfully, never disturbing the work that already is there, only interacting with not my audience.

 In that way I maybe will “fail upward” as the term was called.
 To do exactly that, you have to help me.
 You will do that by sharing my video (or this statement).
 And off course link to it:

-It is difficult to barnacle art that is not exhibited yet, instead I think this presentation answers the call in a very specific way – it is a provocations based upon your inquiry, true to the concept of BarnacleArt.
+It is difficult to barnacle art that is not exhibited yet, instead I think this presentation answers the call in a very specific way – it is a provocation based upon your inquiry, true to the concept of BarnacleArt.
 In the provocations contributors were asked to draw on their own experiences to address several questions.
 Questions of exclusion, visibility, expertise and collaboration.